 Ferns can make some of the most beautiful indoor plants.
 Unfortunately, they can be difficult to grow, especially in low humidity.
 The Kimberley queen (Nephroleis obliterata), however, adapts to drier climates more easily than other ferns.
 Due to its high transpiration rate, it helps to increase indoor humidity.
 This plant will take a bit more care because the soil should remain moist and the leaves will need misting.
 The Kimberley queen prefers filtered sunlight.

-Although spider plants (Chlorophytum comosum) are commonly seen as indoor plants in the Southeast, they do very well in dry climates.
+Although spider plants (Chlorophytum comosum) are commonly seen as indoor hanging plants in the Southeast, they do very well in dry climates.
 Spider plants grow quickly and flower throughout the year.
 Additionally, they help to reduce indoor air pollutants.
 Mature spider plants produce many plantlets.
 These plantlets can be propagated and planted or left on the mother plant.
 The most common spider plants are variegated, but there are nonvariegated varieties as well.
 These plants prefer semi-sun.